 You can read about the Conservation Regulator’s approach to regulating timber harvesting in state forests, including how we enforce the law, in our Statement of Regulatory Intent.
-Submissions guidelines to make a forest report are here.
+You can use these submissions guidelines to make a forest report.

 How does the Conservation Regulator report to the public on timber harvesting compliance?

 The Conservation Regulator reports progress in many ways.
 This includes reporting against the actions and performance measures in the Regulating timber harvesting in State forests under the Allocation Order – Statement of Regulatory Intent.
 The report will also include the results of audits and inspections against the commitments of the Victorian Forestry Plan.